carlosbertoncelli/carlosbertoncelli/README.md

 #  About Me:
-🔭 I’m currently working as a Software Engineer (backend mostly)<br>
+🔭 I’m currently working as a Machine Learning Engineer<br>
 🌱 I’m currently studying GCP<br>
 ⚡ I consider myself a generalist, problem solver oriented, and I spent the last four years working with Machine Learning